ZanMax/notify-service/README.md

 # Notify Service
-This service provides the ability to send notifications using multiple provides:
+This service provides the ability to send notifications using multiple services:

 - Mail
 - Telegram
 - Slack
 - Webhooks
+- SMS
+- Whatsapp